YotLau/Salesforce-Extension-GPT/README.md

 - **Generic Component Explainer**: Unified approach to explaining different Salesforce components
 - **Enhanced Prompts**: Better structured prompts for more accurate and useful explanations
 - **Security Utilities**: Comprehensive field protection with customizable settings

+## 🗺️ Roadmap

+Upcoming features in development:

+- **Field Mapping Visualization** 🔄
+  - show a field mapping and type of all fields in the component

+- **Flow Test Case Generator** ⚡
+  - Auto-generate test scenarios based on flow logic
+  - Create data templates for flow testing
+  - Export test cases to Salesforce DX format

 ## 🤝 Contributing